 The Unstressed Liability figure is used in the scheme based levy, and in calculating the cap on the highest risk-based levy you can pay.

 The next stage in transforming the asset and liability information provided is to take account of investment risk.
-We do this by applying generic stresses to the liabilities and specified stresses to the assets according to the degree of risk associated with each type of asset held by the scheme.
+We do this by applying generic stresses to the liabilities and specified stresses to the assets according to the degree of risk associated with each type of asset held by the scheme (these asset and liability stresses were updated for the 2018/19 Levy Year).
 However if a scheme carried out and reported the results of its own investment risk analysis, we apply that single overall stress to the total assets.

 The scheme-based levy